ptsteadman/notebook/stories/summer-of-entropy.md

 "Like Orthodox, but a cult, you know, in South Williamsburg?
 They're awful.
 Honestly, I wish the Nazis had finished the job."

-"What do you mean by 'finished the job'," said Chris.
+"What do you mean by finished the job." said Chris.

-"The Holocaust killed almost all of the Hasids, but some of them got away to Brooklyn."
+"The Nazis killed almost all of the Hasids, but some of them got away to Brooklyn."

 "Jesus.
 I'm sorry," said Chris.
 His skin felt cold.